A win in enemy territory: TBHS boys dominate 4th quarter to beat Camels 82-67

 “I just really liked our team defense and I loved our team offense.”

-Thunder Basin immediately hit the Camels in the mouth out of the halftime break and used a 12-0 run to take a five-point lead with 6:18 on the clock.
+Thunder Basin immediately hit the Camels in the mouth out of the halftime break with a 12-0 run to take a five-point lead with 6:18 on the clock.
 In a game of momentum swings and runs, that was one of the most abrupt changes.

-The run started when TBHS sophomore McKale Holte scored an and-one layup on the first possession, before senior Mason Hamilton stole a pass and pulled up for a transition 3 just 20 seconds later.
+The run started when TBHS sophomore McKale Holte scored an and-one layup on the first possession, then senior Mason Hamilton stole a pass and pulled up for a transition 3-pointer just 20 seconds later.

-Hamilton added another triple in the next minute and then sophomore Deegan Williams pulled the trigger on a deep transition 3 to make it 46-41 with 6:18 remaining.
+Hamilton added another triple in the next minute and sophomore Deegan Williams pulled the trigger on a deep transition trey to make it 46-41 with 6:18 remaining.

-The Camels were able to weather the storm, though.
-Hladky went 3-of-4 from the free throw line and senior Ryan Schmit scored a layup in the next two minutes to tie the game back up at 46.
+The Camels weathered the storm, though.
+Hladky went 3-of-4 from the free throw line and senior Ryan Schmit scored a layup in the next two minutes to tie the game at 46.

-It was all Bolts the rest of the way, though, and the start to the fourth quarter was reminiscent of the start to the second half.
-Allen scored six of his nine total points on Thunder Basin’s first two possessions, nailing a long 3 and converting an and-one layup to take the 59-56 lead.
+It was all Bolts the rest of the way, and the start to the fourth quarter was reminiscent of the start to the second half.
+Allen scored six of his nine points on Thunder Basin’s first two possessions, nailing a long 3 and converting an and-one layup to take a 59-56 lead.

-The 3-pointer that seemed to break Campbell County’s spirit came from another TBHS role player.
-Sophomore McKale Holte had given TBHS a 66-60 lead with 4:25 left, before junior Andre Felton scored his only points of the game to make it 69-66.
+The 3-pointer that seemed to break Campbell County’s back came from another TBHS role player.
+Sophomore McKale Holte had given TBHS a 66-60 lead with 4:25 left, then junior Andre Felton scored his only points of the game to make it 69-66.

 “We had a lot of bench guys step up,” coach Williams said.
 “That 3 that Andre hit was a huge shot.”

-After a blow-by layup from Deegan Williams gave the Bolts a 10-point lead with 3:30 to play, they outscored CCHS 11-6 the rest of the way without making a single field goal.
-TBHS made 11-of-12 from the free throw line the rest of the way, with Williams going 5-of-6, Hamilton 4-of-4, and senior Hayden Sylte 2-of-2.
+After a blow-by layup from Deegan Williams gave the Bolts a 10-point lead with 3:30 to play, the Bolts outscored CCHS 11-6 the rest of the way without making a single field goal.
+TBHS made 11 of 12 free throws the rest of the way, with Williams going 5-6, Hamilton 4-4 and senior Hayden Sylte 2-2.

+The Bolts also had a chance to seal a win over Sheridan from the free throw line last week, but couldn’t get it done.
+Seeing the freebies fall when they needed them was exactly what TBHS needed.

+“That was huge,” Hamilton said.
+“We’ve started shooting free throws more in practice and I just took it personal that I can’t be missing free throws anymore, especially after what happened in Sheridan.”

 (0) comments